kierisi/jessemaegan/content/home/about.md

 # List your qualifications (such as academic degrees).
  [[education.courses]]
-   course = "Doctoral Candidate in Immuhnology & Infectious Diseases" institution = "MSU Bozeman"
+   course = "Doctoral Candidate in Immunology & Infectious Diseases" institution = "MSU Bozeman"
    #year = 2012